JabobKrauskopf/OCITS/README.md

 Run the `main` method in the [Simulation](./src/main/java/me/jakobkraus/ocits/Simulation.java) class.
 This will run the simulation using the static parameters in the class.

+Results will be logged in the root directory in the `userLogs.csv` and `functionLogs.csv`.
+These files contain the state changes at a specific time for users and functions.

 ## Configuration

 The static parameters in the [Simulation](./src/main/java/me/jakobkraus/ocits/Simulation.java) class can be configured